cvut/sirius/README.md

 ## Environment variables

-Variables put into `.env` file will be automatically loaded.
+Variables put into `.env` file will be automatically loaded by Foreman.

 You will need a KOSapi OAuth credentials from the [Apps Manager](https://auth.fit.cvut.cz/manager/).